Creating a Visual Comparison Tool for Front-End Developers 🔬

 The last order of business is creating a form which can create and edit the test data, and submit it to the database.
 As I already have an action creator for this I just need to push an object into the function.
 I decided to use the redux-form library for this, as it has some great built-in tools for form validation.
 Whenever we touch our text boxes the validate function should get run which checks to make sure that we’re not leaving any required fields empty.
 There’s also some checks setup on the backend that require the name, live and dev fields to be filled out, otherwise the endpoint will reject the request.

 I wanted this component to be reusable for both the new test and edit use cases, so I set it up to accept an onSubmit function as a prop, which will be our action creator that will submit the form data to the database.
 You can see in the export statement that I’m setting up the Redux form here, and even requiring validate from the TestForm component so it knows to run it.

 With that setup I could now include the <TestNew />or <TestEdit /> component in a route and have them reuse the same form with varying functionality.
 The primary difference between the two of them is that TestEdit starts off with some initial state that is sourced from the test that is currently being edited.

 After numerous amounts of testing and making sure everything worked together, I finally ended up with an application that worked!
 This post was intended to give you insight into my thought process while building this project, however if you’d like to go into more detail you can check out the source on Github.

 As always if you have any questions or feedback feel free to leave a comment, or reach out on Twitter or via my contact form.

-James Ives is a Full-Stack developer from London currently living and working in the United States.
+James Ives is a Full-Stack developer from London currently living and working in the United States for The Washington Post.